The best days start with donuts, especially when they're jelly donuts bursting with flavor. Learn how to make the best jam doughnuts ever!

 Key ingredients

-Donuts use mostly pantry staples to make, so you likely have almost all the ingredients in your kitchen already.
+Donuts use mostly pantry staples to make, so you likely have almost all the ingredients in your kitchen already or you can find them at your local grocery store.
 Let's review some of the key ingredients you'll need.

 - Flour - This recipe works best with all-purpose flour, but you can get decent results with bread flour or white whole wheat flour.